sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2024-01-06T07:50:56.000Z**
+**2024-01-06T12:18:00.000Z**

 \#LoadsheddingUpdate

-Saturday, 06 January 2024: Due to lower than expected electricity demand and slightly improved generating capacity, loadshedding will be suspended from 10:00 today until 16:00.
-Stage 2 loadshedding will resume at 16:00 until 5:00 on Sunday as previously…
+Saturday, 06 January 2024: Following the return to service of three generating units today, loadshedding will remain suspended until 16:00 on Sunday, 07 January 2024, when Stage 1 loadshedding will be implemented.
+Eskom will announce the outlook for the week…